-What better way to start a blog about the guitar than with a wise words, written by one of the greats of the guitar world.
-John Williams, considered one of the most important classical guitarists of the world and to which Andrés Segovia called “the prince of the guitar”.
-If you like classical guitar and you do not know it we invite you to read a little about it in wikipedia.
+What better way to start a blog about the guitar than by quoting wise words?.
+Words by one of the greats of the guitar world.
+John Williams is considered one of the most prominent classical guitarists globally and to which Andrés Segovia called “the prince of the guitar.”
+So if you like classical guitar and do not know him, we invite you to read a little about him on Wikipedia.

-Let’s write in full the “prologue” that this guitarist and composer made for a magnificent book titled: “THE GUITAR: A guide for students and teachers“.
-Guitar has always been a popular instrument, but it had never been more relevant until well into the twentieth century.
-John Williams in this prologue gives us a very brief tour of it.
+Let’s write in full the “prologue” that this guitarist and composer made for a magnificent book titled: “THE GUITAR: A guide for students and teachers.”
+“The Guitar has always been a popular instrument, but it had never been more relevant until well into the twentieth century.
+John Williams, in this prologue, gives us a glimpse of this musical object.

-The main reason for the post is to highlight two main points.
-The first is to use the authority of someone indisputably famous to learn from his wise words by demonstrating that one can reach the highest level of the effort of the instrument and the second is the subject of which is written in the book that prologues.
+The main reason for this post is to highlight two central points.
+The first is using the prestige of someone indisputably famous to learn from his wise words and demonstrate that one can reach the instrument’s highest levels through hard work.
+The second is the subject John Williams prologues in this book.
 The learning.

-I would like to place special emphasis on the responsibility that teachers have in the first approach of a person to the world of the guitar, since the difficulty of the instrument makes the beginnings difficult for the apprentice guitarist.
+I want to emphasize the responsibility that teachers have in the first approach of a person to the guitar world since the instrument’s difficulty makes the beginnings rather challenging for the apprentice guitarist.

-Being a teacher is a means by which knowledge is transmitted to the world through another human being, to be a teacher is to get the best that others have, while learning to be more human.
+Being a teacher is a method to spread knowledge to the world through another human being; to be a teacher is to get the best out of others while learning to be more human.

-Finally I highly recommend reading this book that, of Anglo-Saxon culture, gives us some really interesting guidelines to get into this, our world of the guitar.
-I put the prologue without further ado and in full.
+Finally, I highly recommend reading this book that gives us some fascinating guidelines to get into this, our world of the guitar.
+So, without further ado, here is the prologue in full.
 Enjoy it.

-“Years ago, an estimable English composer of a clearly traditional tendency made me realize the magic of the sound of the strings in the air of a guitar, when I heard a young man strum it on the platform of a station.
-How ironic and ironic it is that this same observation must serve to highlight the problem of the guitar as a musical instrument; its sound has a fascinating extra-musical charm that can so easily disguise a mediocre composition!
+“Years ago, a respected English composer with traditional tendencies made me realize the magic of the guitar string sound when I heard a young man strum it on the platform of a station.
+How right he was and how ironic it is that this same observation highlights the guitar’s problem as a musical instrument; its sound has a fascinating extra-musical charm that can so easily disguise a mediocre composition!

-In “old” times, from the sixteenth century to the early eighteenth century, guitar and vihuela had musical and technical styles more akin to laud, but the six-string guitar of the early nineteenth century was actually a different instrument.
+In “old” times, from the sixteenth century to the early eighteenth century, the guitar and the vihuela had musical and technical styles more akin to the laud.
+Still, the six-string guitar of the early nineteenth century was a different instrument.

-The guitar would contribute little to the musical progress of the nineteenth century, for these reasons and because the composers who did not know how to play it did not understand its tuning and its difficult and extravagant technique.
-They would also have found their feeble and characteristic sound unsuitable for the flowering romantic, nationalist and impressionist expression.
+The guitar would contribute little to the musical progress of the nineteenth century because the composers who did not know how to play it did not understand its tuning and its extravagant and challenging technique.
+They would also have found its feeble and characteristic sound unsuitable for the flowering romantic, nationalist, and impressionist expression.

-That was the point until well into the present century, when some eminent composers wrote important works (due, perhaps, to the freedom of a more eclectic epoch) under the inspiration and induction of famous performers.
-However, the guitar did not intervene in the evolution of “classical” music or “classical” European music of the last five hundred years, with the consequent lack of experience being the reason why guitarists, performers, teachers and students are considered inferior to most of the other instrumentalists when it comes to reading, listening, phrasing and playing together.
-This isolation fostered an even greater concentration of difficult music for a single instrument, to the point that classical guitar seems to possess its own rules of rhythm and phrasing.
-The acceptance of the instrument by the main conservatories has made these problems even more patent to those who dedicate themselves to the guitar.
+The lack of experience was why guitarists, performers, teachers, and students are considered inferior to most other instrumentalists when reading, listening, phrasing, and playing together.
+This isolation fostered an even greater concentration of challenging music for a single instrument, to the point that classical guitar seems to possess its own rules of rhythm and phrasing.
+The instrument acceptance by the prominent conservatories has made these problems even more evident to those who dedicate themselves to the guitar.

-This is, however, good news!
-We have noticed the situation, not only at a time when we have the means to remedy it, but at a time when the guitar itself can help, and even guide, a radically new appreciation of European classical music in relation to other musical cultures and with the popular traditions that these cultures have maintained; jazz has often been considered the most obvious and important example, but the same values can be applied to many others as well.
+This situation is, however, good news!
+We have noticed the case, not only when we have the means to remedy it but when the guitar itself can help, and even guide, a radically new appreciation of European classical music concerning other musical cultures.

-The guitar has always been a popular instrument and this is its main strength.
-It can serve as a bridge between popular and classical tradition, and vice versa, but must learn from both to do things right.
+The guitar has always been a popular instrument, and this is its main strength.
+It can serve as a bridge between popular and classical tradition and vice versa, but one must learn from both to do things right.